-If no designation is made street trading in that area cannot be regulated by the Authority.
+If no designation is made, street trading in that area cannot be regulated by the Authority.
 If a street is designated a Prohibited Street no trading at all is permitted.
-The differences between a Licence and a Consent street are set out in Appendix One.
 The method for designating a street is prescribed by the legislation, requiring public consultation and a resolution of the Committee.

 On 6th March 2002 the Licensing and Registration Committee resolved to adopt the street trading legislation for the whole district and designated any streets that were not Consent Streets as Prohibited Streets.
 Since then a number of further resolutions have been made adding to the list of Consent streets however any streets not on that list currently remain prohibited streets.
-A copy of the March 2002 resolution along with a list of the current Consent Streets within the District is attached at Appendix Two.
+A copy of the March 2002 resolution along with a list of the current Consent Streets within the District is attached at Appendix One.

 Without a new Resolution to vary the existing prohibited street designations, the aims of the new Policy would be unable to be achieved.
-It is proposed that this Committee make a Resolution that all streets within the Ashfield District be "Consent Streets".
-A copy of the Draft Resolution is attached at Appendix Three.
+On 28th October 2020 this Committee approved a new Draft Street Trading Resolution for public consultation.
+The new Draft Resolution would enable all streets within the Ashfield District be "Consent Streets".
+A copy of the Draft Resolution is attached at Appendix Two.